zmanian/gaia/spec/spec.md

 ## Provision Calculations

-Every hour atom provisions are assigned proportionally to the each slashable bonded token, not including unbonding tokens.
+Every hour atom provisions are assigned proportionally to the each slashable bonded token which includes re-delegating atoms but not unbonding tokens.

 Validation provisions are payed directly to a global hold account (`BondedTokenPool`) and proportions of that hold account owned by each